robertnguyen279/traffic-simulator-2.0/design/WorkingDoc.md

 cars will stop and not move to the next road.
 If the light is green the cars will continue past and move to the next road.

-###SimulationWindow
+### SimulationWindow
-This will generate the graphical display of the simulation.
+This class will generate the graphical display of the simulation.

+### SaveFile
+This class will handel the saving of simulation files.

 ### Main
 This class will have the main() method that will contain the simulation loop.